LionelNoussi/Games-n-Stuff/README.md

 To visit the site, go to: http://lionel17.eu.pythonanywhere.com

-You can log in with the guest user to get a feel for the site:
+You can log in with the guest user to get a feel for the site\: username\: guest password\: thepsswd
-username: guest
-password: thepsswd

 To borrow an item I recommend using the manuel mode if you don't randomly have a scanner lying around at home.

-An example student ID is: 90001234
+An example student ID is\: 90001234

 Items which you can borrow are: UNO, Schachbrett, Kartendeck 1 (the items are written in German)

 To borrow an item, just type in the ID and than write down the item.